Physical Symptoms of narcissistic abuse-What You Need To Know

 Detecting an Abusive Narcissist in Your Life

-Identifying signs of narcissistic abuse can be challenging, as narcissists are often charming and manipulative, making it difficult to spot their abusive tendencies early on.
+Identifying signs of narcissistic abuse can be challenging.
+Narcissists are often charming and manipulative, making their abusive tendencies hard to spot early on.
 However, some red flags can help you detect the abusive narcissistic traits in your life:

 • Lack of empathy: Narcissists have a limited ability to understand or share the feelings of others.
 They may be dismissive or unconcerned about your emotions or experiences.

-• Entitlement and superiority: Narcissists often display a sense of entitlement and superiority, believing they deserve special treatment or are above rules and boundaries.
+• Entitlement and Superiority: Narcissists often show a strong sense of entitlement and superiority.
+They believe they deserve special treatment and are above rules and boundaries.

 • Constant need for admiration: Narcissists crave excessive attention, praise, and admiration.
 They may fish for compliments or become jealous of others’ achievements.

-• Manipulation and gaslighting: Narcissists are skilled manipulators and may use gaslighting tactics to make you doubt your reality or perception of events.
+• Manipulation and Gaslighting: Narcissists are skilled at manipulation.
+They often use gaslighting to make you doubt your reality or perception of events..

 • Blame-shifting and lack of accountability: Narcissists rarely take responsibility for their actions and often shift blame onto others.